 We don’t suggest you spend months in negotiations looking for the perfect partner, but definitely take your time researching and talking to several outsourcing agencies before you sign a contract with one of them.

 We get it, the economic situation right now is brutal.
 So of course, choosing a cheaper alternative may seem like a smart decision.

 However, the low cost is low for a reason nine times out of ten.
 Either you’ll get inexperienced developers who aren’t that familiar with the technology your product is built on, or the development process will take far longer than initially agreed upon.

 Often, you get what you pay for.
-So, when looking through quotes, try considering the total cost of ownership (TCO).
+So do your research, read Testsigma Reviews and others thoroughly, and know what you want, and who can provide it.
+Then, when looking through quotes, try considering the total cost of ownership (TCO).
 For example, you might pay less per hour to the agency that is based in a different time zone, but timelines for planning, change orders, and approvals may be stretched due to asynchronous communication.

 Another aspect to factor in is the cost of re-doing the solution and fixing mistakes and bugs that the cheaper agency didn’t identify or remedy.
 We can’t afford to lose time, especially when building software for startups.

 A business partnership is not so different from a romantic one.
 It is also heavily influenced by the relationship you develop, and miscommunication or ambiguity can be detrimental.

 Make an effort to be transparent with your communication, share all information in detail, and raise any concerns you have once they occur.
 You have to be on the same page in order to create top-notch applications together.

 While an outsourcing agency has the resources and the expertise to deliver projects in the shortest time span and with great results, they are not magicians.